OpenChain-Project/Reference-Material/Adoption-Preparation/Model-Provisions/openchain-standards-model-provisions.0.6.md

 ##### 1.8.1.2.3　Delivered to any End User [either as an installer package, a binary, a packaged delivered and installed through an app store, or delivered pre-installed into any device] as anticipated by the Use Case.

+The Supplier warrants that any Open Source components contained within the Software are fully and accurately listed on each Software Bill of Materials made available to the Customer from time to time;

+1.8.2.
+Are accompanied by all Compliance Artifacts necessary to fully comply with the terms of the Open Source licenses applicable to all components contained within the Software when the Software is

+1.8.2.1.
+Delivered to the Customer; and*, in case the following acts of delivery are incumbent upon the Supplier _or are delivered with the intention that they shall be re-delivered unmodified by the Customer or a downstream distributor of the Customer_*

+1.8.2.2.
+Delivered to any downstream distributor of the Customer; and

+1.8.2.3.
+Delivered to any End User [either as an installer package, a binary, a packaged delivered and installed through an app store, or delivered pre-installed into any device] as anticipated by the Use Case

 #### 1.8.3.　[usual warranties as to general IP compliance, right to supply to customer, conformance with specification etc.]

 #### 1.8.4.　[usual ongoing obligations as to awareness of breaches etc.]

 #### 1.8.5.　[usual indemnity wording]